Marcell Ozuna Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The Marlins pitching staff is 19th in the league with a collective 8.7 strikeouts per nine innings.

-- The Marlins' 4.56 team ERA ranks 21st across all MLB pitching staffs.
+- The Marlins have the 17th-ranked team ERA across all MLB pitching staffs (4.48).

-- Marlins pitchers combine to give up 30 total home runs at a clip of 1.3 per game (to rank 20th in baseball).
+- The Marlins rank 20th in baseball in home runs allowed (36 total, 1.2 per game).

-- The Marlins will send Alcantara (1-2) out to make his fifth start of the season.
-He is 1-2 with a 5.84 ERA and 20 strikeouts in 24 2/3 innings pitched.
+- Alcantara gets the start for the Marlins, his sixth of the season.
+He is 1-2 with a 5.34 ERA and 26 strikeouts in 30 1/3 innings pitched.

-- In his last time out -- out of the bullpen on Saturday -- the right-hander threw 2/3 innings against the Cleveland Guardians while surrendering hits.
+- In his last time out on Wednesday, the right-hander threw 5 2/3 innings against the Atlanta Braves, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.